Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 The Ozempic Question

 We know this comes up constantly: “Ozempic and Wegovy are the same active ingredient — can I get Ozempic through the Bridge?”
 No. Despite containing the same active ingredient (semaglutide), Ozempic and Wegovy are different FDA-approved products with different approved indications.
 Ozempic is approved for type 2 diabetes.
 Wegovy is approved for weight management.
-The Bridge only covers medications prescribed for weight loss, and only covers the specific products listed above.
+The Bridge only covers medications prescribed for weight management, and only covers the specific products listed above.

 The Indication Matters More Than the Drug Name

-Here's something most articles miss: the same medication can be covered through different pathways depending on why it's prescribed.
+The same medication can be covered through different pathways depending on why it's prescribed.

-- Wegovy for weight loss → Medicare GLP-1 Bridge (July–December 2026)
+- Wegovy for weight management → Medicare GLP-1 Bridge (July 2026–December 2027), subject to all eligibility requirements

 - Wegovy for cardiovascular risk reduction in adults with established CV disease → regular Medicare Part D (if your plan covers it)